Mille-Feuille Nabe

 Notes

-Sourcing the right pork is critical.
+Sourcing the pork belly is the only real hurdle.

 From Cook Japanese in America.